Rachit-Pal/AnyaCursor/README.md

 ## How to apply this?

+1. Extract File
+2. Right click on the file <b>Installer.inf</b> and click on Install
-1. Go to Control Panel
+3. Go to the Control Panel
-2. Search "Change how the mouse pointer look"
+4. Search "Change how the mouse pointer look"
-3. Now Select your current cursor type and change with the Anya custom cursor, respectively.
+5. Now Select Anya cursor, ash shown in image given below.

 https://user-images.githubusercontent.com/83032665/177844540-ae3ca2f5-df48-4ac0-8814-cbc72cf6e5cd.mp4

 <b> Tutorial Video : Soon </b>